oicr-gsi/oicr-gsi/source/informatics-pipelines/assays.rst

 5. The FASTQ files are aligned with consensusCruncher fast2bam (using bwamem) and then processed through consensusCruncher to generate UMI-tagged and consensus-collapsed partitioned bam files.
 Tumour and matched normal samples are processed indpendently.
 6. The collapsed, partitioned bam files from both the tumour and matched normal samples are each analyzed with MuTect2 in single-sample/tumour-only mode to generate variant calls on each sample/partition.
 7. Variants from the dcs_sc and sscs_sc partitions are combined with GATK combineVariants to generate raw call files.
 These are annotated with allele depths from the allUnique partion using bcftools.
-8. The final set of variant calls from each sample is annotated with Variant Effect Predictor, and confered to maf ( mutation annotation format) files.
+8. The final set of variant calls from each sample is annotated with Variant Effect Predictor, and converted to maf ( mutation annotation format) files.
 9. The tumour maf is filtered and annotated with information from the matched normal maf to identify likely calls.
 10. All alteration files are provided to Djerba to generate a provisional clinical report for review by genome interpreters.